SebastianGnann/Baseflow_signatures/README.md

 - *calculate_attributes.m* calculates catchment attributes using CAMELS shapefiles and raster datasets created with ArcGIS.

-- *ArcGIS*: contains ArcGIS files and Python code used to create raster datasets.
+- *ArcGIS*: contains Python code used in ArcGIS.

-- *Functions*: functions used to plot, calculate signatures, etc.
+- *Functions*: functions used to plot hydrographs, calculate signatures, etc.

-- *Results*: folder where results (e.g. catchment attributes) are saved.
+- *Results*: folder where results (e.g. catchment attributes as mat-files) are saved.

-- *Images*: folder where plots are saved.
+- *Images*: folder where figures are saved.

-- *new_CAMELS_attributes_and_signatures.xlsx* contains new catchment attributes and hydrological signatures.
+## Newly derived catchment attributes and signatures
+Newly derived catchment attributes and baseflow signatures saved into single text files can be found at: https://doi.org/10.5281/zenodo.4071983.

 ## Acknowledgements